jhmejia/blog-notebooks/README.md

 # Blog Notebooks Repository

-This contains all the Jupyter notebooks in my blog, linking tomorrow.
+This contains all the Jupyter notebooks and information in my blog, [linking tomorrow.](https://blog.jhmejia.com)

+note: it does NOT contain the raw data but it does have information on where to download them.

+Links:

+[LA City Crime notebook] (https://github.com/jhmejia/blog-notebooks/blob/main/la-crime/la-crime.ipynb)